 Over time, the dancer acquires control of his body and the sensation of dizziness or nausea disappears to give way to a feeling of fullness.

-The long skirt, most often white, a symbol of purity, allows to highlight the circular movement of the dancer, it opens in the circular movement.
+The long skirt, usually white as a symbol of purity, makes it possible to highlight the dancer's circular movement, It opens in a circular motion.

 The Sufi dance is the dance of souls and reveals spiritual energy.
 This energy cannot be seen with the naked eye because it is elusive and its color is nothing other than a colorless light, pure and transparent like a mirror through which the world is reflected.